Return to Sleepaway Camp: Production

+Development

+Development of Return to Sleepaway Camp dates back to 2000.
+The film had a troubled production process, partly due to several investors backing out of the project following a downturn in the U.S. economy after the September 11 attacks.

+Casting

+Auditions began in mid-2001 in New York City, with actress Felissa Rose, who portrayed Angela in the original film, working as a casting assistant.
+Rose reprised her role as Angela in the film, as did Jonathan Tiersten as Ricky.

+Filming

+Location scouting began in New York in the spring of 2003.
+Filming began on September 11, 2003, with the majority of the film being shot on location at Camp Starlight in Starlight, Pennsylvania.

+Post-production

-Return to Sleepaway Camp concluded filming in 2003 and was scheduled to be released theatrically between 2004 and 2006, but due to unsatisfactory CGI effects and a lack of distribution deals, it did not see release until November 2008.
-An executive producer of the film, Thomas E. van Dell, claimed that most of the corrected CGI had been completed by December 2006, but director, Robert Hiltzik, felt that it needed more work to meet his expectations.
-By 2007, compositors and CGI personnel had been hired by van Dell to correct the effects.
+The film was scheduled to be released theatrically between 2004 and 2006, but due to unsatisfactory CGI effects and a lack of distribution deals, it did not see release until November 2008.
+An executive producer of the film, Thomas E. Van Dell, claimed that most of the corrected CGI had been completed by December 2006, but director, Robert Hiltzik, felt that it needed more work to meet his expectations.
+By 2007, compositors and CGI personnel had been hired by Van Dell to correct the effects.
 Additionally, a small special F/X group was hired to reshoot work unapproved by Hiltzik; such included the skinned body of the character Michael, additions to the death of camper T.C., and unfinished/pick-up shots.
-All work was finished by 2008, and the producers secured distribution through Magnolia Pictures.

 Release

-The film was released direct-to-video in the United States in November 2008, and was released internationally in 2009.
+The film was released directly-to-DVD in the United States by Magnolia Pictures on November 4, 2008, was released internationally in 2009.